Land0fChocolate/NewEmeraldRomHack/README.md

 	- Those Pokemon with post gen 3 evolutions and pre-evolutions have those available as well.
 	- Many regional variants of gen 1, 2 and 3 Pokemon are available.
 	- Non-Hoenn Pokemon are available after beating the Pokemon League.
-	- A total of 416 Pokemon species (not counting regional variants) are accessible.
+	- A total of 416 ordinary Pokemon species and 28 regional species are accessible.
 - Pokemon can have up to 3 active abilities at once, dependant on their species.
 	- Many Pokemon have had their ability sets updated to better fit their theme and gameplay.
 Gulpin has Corrosion now, the Regis all get Filter and many more!
 A full list can be found in the docs.
 	- Some vanilla abilities have been updated to make them more useful and compatible with the new multi ability change (listed below).